Narendra6663/atman-hitl-architecture/README.md

 👉 **An execution layer that ensures decisions translate into coordinated action across the system**

+## What Makes This Different

+- Not another AI layer
+- Not another dashboard
+- Not another workflow tool

+👉 A system designed to ensure that decisions are executed — consistently and reliably

 Because outcomes are not driven by intelligence alone —
 they are driven by reliable execution.